pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 simulation, I noticed that the approximations to $$\pi$$ from this method aren't especially good.
 To quantify just *how bad* this approximation is, I worked out an asymptotic error analysis of this estimator.
-In this post, I have included my completed visualization, along with the error analysis.
+In this post, I have included my completed visualization along with the error analysis.
 For good measure, I also ran a Monte Carlo study of the error in Julia 🙂

 [comment]: <> assign path for assets to avoid repeating myself